 - An interview: you will be contacted through Track if you are invited for an interview.

 When working on your application, you have to be very attentive and vigilant as it requires a lot of detail.
 You don’t have to do it all at a time, you can save your application and do it later.
 However, remember to finish and submit it before the deadline.
-Here is detailed step by step information to help you go through your UCAS application.
+Here is detailed step-by-step information to help you go through your UCAS application.

-- Go to the UCAS website and register yourself as a student, fill in the required details after you have verified your account.
+- Go to the UCAS website and register yourself as a student, and fill in the required details after you have verified your account.